hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 ### Writing a CUDA kernel

-A kernel is the logic that is executed by each thread in the grid.
+A kernel is the function that is executed by each thread in the CUDA grid.
+The **kernel execution configuration** defines how many threads are assigned to each block and how many blocks compose the gird.
-To create a CUDA kernel with `numba.cuda` , a Python function must be decorated with `cuda.jit`, as follows:
+To create a CUDA kernel with `numba.cuda`, a Python function must be decorated with `cuda.jit`, as follows:

 ```python